-The protection of the nation's critical infrastructure requires an effective and sustainable partnership collaboration framework that fosters integrated, collaborative engagement and interaction among public- and private-sector partners.
+The security of the nation's critical infrastructure requires an effective partnership framework that fosters integrated, collaborative engagement and interaction among public- and private-sector partners.

-The Department of Homeland Security Office of Infrastructure Protection (IP) coordinates with public- and private-sector critical infrastructure partners to mitigate risks to the nation's critical infrastructure by developing and implementing an effective critical infrastructure protection program.
+The Department of Homeland Security, National Protection and Programs Directorate's Office of Infrastructure Protection (IP) leads the coordinated national effort with public- and private-sector critical infrastructure partners to enhance the security and resilience of the nation's critical infrastructure.

-A Government Coordinating Council is formed as the government counterpart for each Sector Coordinating Council (SCC) to enable interagency and cross-jurisdictional coordination.
-The GCC comprises representatives from across various levels of government (federal, state, local, or tribal), as appropriate to the operating landscape of each individual sector.
+Government Coordinating Councils (GCCs) are formed as the government counterpart for each Sector Coordinating Council (SCC) to enable interagency and cross-jurisdictional coordination.
+The GCCs are comprised of representatives from across various levels of government (federal, state, local, or tribal), as appropriate to the operating landscape of each individual sector.

 Critical Infrastructure Cross-Sector Council